kddnewton/ripper-docs/events.md

 ### `mrhs_add_star`

-`mrhs_add_star` is a parser event that represents using the splat operator to expand out a value on the right hand side of a multiple assignment.
+`mrhs_add_star` is a parser event that represents using the splat operator to expand out the value of the last argument on the right hand side of a multiple assignment.

 ```ruby
 values = first, *rest